 John Parry, CEO and owner of Solar Works, has worked for a healthy planet for much of his life.
 A graduate of the University of California, Irvine, with a BS in Physics, John built Solar Works from a one-person solar hot water business to a company that offers a full spectrum of renewable energy and resource conserving services.
 For more than 27 years, John has worked with individual, community, business and institutional energy systems, and is a passionate advocate of local, healthy self-reliant communities.
 He is active in the California Solar Energy Industry Association (CALSEIA) and a member of the advisory President’s Club.
 John has served in such diverse roles as consultant to the California State Contractors License Board solar exam review committee,college faculty member, guest lecturer and community educator in renewable energy, and site director of an appropriate technology research, demonstration and education center.
 John also has been an operator of a university steam plant, and is a long-time proponent of non-fossil-fueled energy generation.
 Integral to his life, John is a peace and justice activist and concerned scientist, bird-watcher, wildlife observer and habitat protector, star-and-cosmos-gazer, weather-watcher, fearless wilderness explorer, home improvement maestro, crossword puzzle solver, music aficionado and unstoppable vinyl collector, electric bass player and occasional traveler to un-touristed and out-of-the-way places.
 He lives in the coastal hills of idyllic west Sonoma County with his wife, on a rural slice of undeveloped paradise.

 Laura Goldman, is VP of Solar Works, where she has been a “problem solver and people person” since Solar Works began.
 Laura helps the Solar Works team stay happy and productive and serves as a link to clients, our community and the world at large.
 Outside Solar Works, Laura is a consultant to academic institutions, community-based organizations and agencies, and other clients in the US and internationally.
+In 2015, she produced Being the Change Radio, which features interviews with local change makers.
 An educator with an MA in Medical Anthropology, Laura is also a bilingual link between English and Spanish-speaking communities.
 She is on the faculty at Santa Rosa Junior College, where she teaches in the Community Health Workers Program.
 Laura also reviews renewable energy proposals for foundation funding, and is a community activist in peace, health-related and environmental issues.
 In her spare time, Laura enjoys hiking, the outdoors, being in the garden and solar-heated hot tub, practicing tai chi, connecting with friends and family, and exploring the world.
 She also hosts a weekly program on KOWS radio.

 Stephen O’Leary, our knowledgeable, responsive sales consultant, helps connect people to the sun – and become happy Solar Works customers.
 A seasoned solar professional, Stephen also worked for many years in Asia and the United States, transforming high technology concepts into commercial and retail products for well-known companies.
 Stephen has a degree in electronic engineering, studied marketing at the University of Hong Kong and holds certificates in PV technologies, renewable energy economics and financing, sustainable design and green building, film production, and leadership development.
 Stephen volunteers in his community and contributes to projects that conserve and generate clean energy, and preserve our environment for future generations.